ryanlintott/FrameUp/README.md

 - [`TwoSidedView`](#twosidedview) and [`FlippingView`](#flippingview) for making flippable views with a different view on the back side.
 - [`TabMenu`](#tabmenu), a customizable iOS tab menu with `onReselect` and `onDoubleTap` functions.

-Some tools for widgets
+Some widget-related tools

 - [`AccessoryInlineImage`](#accessoryinlineimage) to use any image inside an `accessoryInline` widget
 - [`WidgetSize`](#widgetsize) - Similar to WidgetFamily but returns widget frame sizes by device and doesn't require `WidgetKit`
 - [`WidgetDemoFrame`](#widgetdemoframe) creates accurately sized widget frames you can use in an iOS or macOS app.

-Additional features for iOS 14 and 15
+Additional SwiftUI tools for iOS 14+15, macOS 11+12, watchOS 7+8, and tvOS 14+15

 - [`FULayout`](#fulayout) for building custom layouts (similar to SwiftUI `Layout`).
 - FULayouts: [`HFlow`](#hflow), [`VFlow`](#vflow), [`HMasonry`](#hmasonry), [`VMasonry`](#vmasonry), [`FULayoutThatFits`](#fulayoutthatfits), and [`FUViewThatFits`](#fuviewthatfits)
 - [`AnyFULayout`](#anyfulayout) to wrap multiple layouts and switch between with animation.
-- Make your own [`Custom FULayout`](#customfulayout) and add a SwiftUI `Layout` version using [`LayoutFromFULayout`](#layoutfromfulayout)
+- Make your own [`Custom FULayout`](#custom-fulayout) and add a SwiftUI `Layout` version using [`LayoutFromFULayout`](#layoutfromfulayout)
 - [`TagView`](#tagview) for a simple flow view based on an array of elements.
 - [`WidgetRelativeShape`](#widgetrelativeshape) fixes a `ContainerRelativeShape` bug on iPad.

-# FrameUpExample
+# Demo App
-Check out the [example app](https://github.com/ryanlintott/FrameUpExample) to see how you can use this package in your iOS, macOS, tvOS, or visionOS app.
+Check out [FrameUpExample](https://github.com/ryanlintott/FrameUpExample) to see how to use this package in your app.

-# Installation
+# Installation and Usage
+This package is compatible with iOS 14+, macOS 11+, watchOS 7+, tvOS 14+, and visionOS.

 1. In Xcode go to `File -> Add Packages`
 2. Paste in the repo's url: `https://github.com/ryanlintott/FrameUp` and select by version.

-# Usage
-Import the package using `import FrameUp`
+3. Import the package using `import FrameUp`

-# Platforms
-This package is compatible with iOS 14+, macOS 11+, watchOS 7+, tvOS 14+, and visionOS (beta).

-# Is this Production-Ready?
+## Is it Production-Ready?
 Really it's up to you.
 I currently use this package in my own [Old English Wordhord app](https://oldenglishwordhord.com/app).

 Additionally, if you find a bug or want a new feature add an issue and I will get back to you about it.

-# Support
+# Support This Project
-If you like this package, buy me a coffee to say thanks!
+FrameUp is open source and free but if you like using it, please consider supporting my work.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X7X04PU6T)

 - - -
 # Features

-## Layout
+## Layouts
 *\*iOS 16+, macOS 13+, watchOS 9+, tvOS 16+*

-Check out the nearly equivalent ['FULayout'](#fulayout) if you target older OSs.
+Use [`FULayout`](#fulayout) equivalents if your target OS is older and doesn't support SwiftUI `Layout`.

 ### HFlowLayout
 A `Layout` that arranges views in horizontal rows flowing from one to the next with adjustable horizontal and vertical spacing and support for horiztonal and vertical alignment including a justified alignment that will space elements in completed rows evenly.

 Each row height will be determined by the tallest element.
 The overall frame size will fit to the size of the laid out content.

-Example:
 ```swift
 HFlowLayout {
     ForEach(["Hello", "World", "More Text"], id: \.self) { item in